gseth/ControlAltAI-Nodes/README.md

 ### Flux Region (Spatial Control)

 The node pipeline is as follows: Region Mask Generator --> Region Mask Processor --> Region Mask Validator --> Flux Region Conditioning --> Flux Attention Control --> Flux Overlay Visualizer (optional) --> Flux Attention Cleanup. </br>
 *Note: Watching the video tutorial is a must.
-The learning curve is a bit high to use Flux Region Spatial Control*
+The learning curve is a bit high to use Flux Region Spatial Control.*

 **Region Mask Generator:** This node generates the regions in mask and bbox format.
 This information is then passed on to the Mask Processor.</br>